Key Highlights

 Seeking Professional Assistance

-It will be helpful to hire a visa consultant or lawyer if you are not so sure about certain aspects of your application or have faced complicated issues, such as previous immigration violations.
-They will help you go through the process more smoothly in areas such as:
+It will be helpful to hire a visa consultant or lawyer if you are unsure about certain aspects of your application or have encountered complex issues, such as prior immigration violations.

 -

-Document verification: Consultants can verify your documents in line with the embassy's requirements.
+Document verification: Consultants can verify your documents in line with the embassy's requirements

 -